Project-HAMi/HAMi/README.md

 - [ ] Support Intel GPU device
 - [ ] Support AMD GPU device

+## Governance

+The project is governed by a group of [Maintainers and Committers](https://github.com/Project-HAMi/HAMi/blob/master/AUTHORS).
+How they are selected and govern is outlined in our [Governance Document](https://github.com/Project-HAMi/community/blob/main/governance.md).

 ## Contributing

 If you're interested in being a contributor and want to get involved in